-Turkish Motorcycles Market has lost 10% in July keeping the annual lost within acceptable level, while the car industry has lost near the half during the same period of time due to the deep economic crisis.
-Honda recovered the leadership lost last year while Yamaha jumped up 74% and BMW lead premium segment.
+Turkish Motorcycles Market in the 2019 performed better than expected, while the car industry collapsed.
+Indeed, motorcycles sales have been 154.619, down an acceptable 1.5%.
+Honda recovered the leadership lost last year while Yamaha jumped up 39% and BMW lead premium segment.

-According to data released by the Turkish Association of Motorcycles Manufacturers, the Turkish two-wheeler industry is performing in the 2019 better than expected when considering the real collapse of the automotive industry .
+According to data released by the Turkish Association of Motorcycles Manufacturers, the Turkish two-wheeler industry in the 2019 performed better than expected when considering the real collapse of the automotive industry .

-Behind there is Yamaha which is reporting an astonishing performance with 10.854 sales, up 74.1%.
-The leader among Premium brands was again BMW.
+Behind there is Yamaha reporting an astonishing performance with 13.728 sales, up 39.6%.
+The leader among Premium brands was again BMW with 1.119 sales.